-Latest footpath counter figures for the combined footpath network out of peak season still remain higher than historic figures but have declined somewhat.
+Latest inland footpath counter figures for the combined footpath network out of peak season still remain higher than historic figures but have declined somewhat.
 Peak use (Q1) shows pronounced increases and decreases between 2019 and 2020 going into 2021, which are likely due to the COVID19 pandemic.
+Between 2022 and 2024 a sharp decline in Q1 counts can be observed, indicating that peak season footpath use is declining.
+A decline in Q4 counts can also be observed but it is much more gradual.

-Year Action Analysis Overview 2021 - 2022 Continue Monitoring Further data is required to make conclusions - latest data included. - 2022 - 2023 Continue Monitoring Further data is required to make conclusions - latest data included. - 2023 - 2024 Continue Monitoring Further data is required to make conclusions - latest data included. -
+Year Action Analysis Overview 2021 - 2022 Continue Monitoring Further data is required to make conclusions - latest data included. - 2022 - 2023 Continue Monitoring Further data is required to make conclusions - latest data included. - 2023 - 2024 Continue Monitoring Further data is required to make conclusions - latest data included. - 2024 - 2025 Continue Monitoring The data indicates that the use of footpaths has continued to decline post Covid-19 pandemic, which may indicate a more general decline.
+More data is required. -